soepic1/database-war-stories/case-studies/15-zero-downtime-390gb-ghost-migration.md

 ## 5. The Cut-Over Sequence & Results

-At 06:29:47 UTC, `gh-ost` reached the final primary key chunk and executed its patented atomic table swap:
+At 06:29:47 UTC, `gh-ost` reached the final primary key chunk and executed its atomic table rename/swap:

 ```text
 2026-09-15 06:29:47 INFO Setting RENAME timeout as 3 seconds